🔥 Chart analysis for cryptocurrencies: how to read forecasts!

 - If price had found support at $ 12.000, the market would have found confirmation of the end of the downtrend and the start of the uptrend.

 The interesting thing is that a lot of day traders bought the hype.
-Those two daily red candles resulted in countless $ 1 million to $ 10 million liquidations on Bitmex, as well as countless other trading losses on other exchanges.
+Those two daily red candles spearheaded countless $ 1 million to $ 10 million liquidations on Bitmex, as well as countless other trading losses other exchanges.

 Everyone thought their investments were safe as the price gradually rose after it exceeded the $ 11.000 level.
 The market had just moved to bull, but an overwhelming majority were already targeting $ 14.000 to $ 17.000 as the next target for the price.